winch/winch.pinkbile.com-c-sharp/patch_tool/patch_tool/readme.txt

 +++++++++++++++

 Patcher
-No change since v0.6
+No changes.

 Builder
-Analyser dialog colours items depending on if they have changed or not.
+Analyser dialog, changed files are highlighted so it's easier to see which files have changed.

 Instructions
 ++++++++++++